oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

-# Create a custom model through the console
+# Creating and Training a Custom Language Model

 ## Introduction
 In this session, we will show you how to create a language project, select your training data, train a custom model, create an endpoint and analyze text through endpoint.